-The student body is split into four flights, A, B, C and D. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO), and a deputy flight commander holding the Officer Cadet rank.
-The Senior Student, Acting Pilot Officer Marcus Baker, is in overall charge of the students.
+The student body is split into three flights, A, B, and C. Each flight has a student flight commander who holds the rank of Acting Pilot Officer (APO).
+The Senior Student, Acting Pilot Officer Lucy Pepper, is in overall charge of the students.

 APO Lucy Pepper is the current UBAS Senior Student.
 She is currently in her final year, studying Philosophy at

 the University of Birmingham.
 Lucy is on her third year on squadron having previously been IC Sport.

 Outside of UBAS Lucy lives an active and busy life.
 Lucy is a keen Netball player, playing multiple times a week at university.